A Western Novelette

 The next morning the group split up as planned.
 Tick rode south to the herd and Creed and Grissom crossed the Rio Grande into Texas.
 The town of Presidio was sparse and languid in its demeanor.
 Like so many of its residents, the town itself seemed to stand still in the dusty vacuum of time.
 Having been founded by bandits and scalp hunters after the Mexican War, it consisted of only a few run down buildings, a small contingent of soldiers and a few dozen hearty souls trying to scratch a living out of the red caliche soil.
 But travel twenty miles north to the silver boom town of Shafter, and it was a different story altogether.
 As Grissom and Creed slowly let their mounts amble down main street, the sure signs of prosperity were all around.
 Grissom counted three saloons, two hotels, a general store, a Gunsmith, a bank, a land office, a barber shop, and a woman’s clothing store where the latest fashions from Paris and London were displayed in the window.”My God this is a sight to see!”
 Grissom exclaimed.
 They stopped in front of a saloon called “The Silver Palace” and hitched their mounts.
 As they prepared to walk into the saloon, two men, both wearing badges and both armed, one with a double-barreled scattergun, approached.
 The tallest of the two, with a greased black handlebar mustache and a Colt Peacemaker on his hip spoke up.”Howdy Gentleman.
 Names’ Marshall J.T.
 Prescott and this here is Deputy Knowles.”
 Both Creed and Grissom stood silent and still as an awkward moment passed between the group.
 The lawman laughed.
 “Well, that was a helluva introduction wasn’t it Deputy!”
 The Deputy smiled and took two steps back, leveling the shotgun in Creed’s direction.
 The expression on the Marshall’s face got serious.
 “I’m askin’ your names.”
 The Marshall’s voice was tense.
 “Bill Potterfield” Grissom said with a witty smile.
 The Marshall nodded at Grissom.
 “Mr. Potterfield.
 And you kid, what’s your name?”
 The Marshall asked.
 “Creed Le Voyant” Creed replied, his face blank and self-assured.
 “Le Voyant?
 What kind of faggot name is that for a red nigger shitheel?”
 The Marshall smiled at his own remark, his nostrils flaring, and his eyes narrowing toward Creed.
 Creed returned the stare in spades, taking note not of the man’s face, but the muscles in his arms and hands, which he watched closely to see any hint of them flexing to grip the revolver on his hip.
 “French.”
 Creed replied.
 “French!
 Well My God boy, you are a faggot ain’t ya!
 So tell me, which way was it? was it a Frenchman raping an Apache whore, or an Apache given’ it to a French whore?”
 The Marshall laughed heartily, looking to his deputy to laugh along with him.
 Grissom grabbed Creed’s arm from behind to keep it from drawing the pistol tucked in his waistband.
 “We have business in this town Marshall, so if you will excuse us.”
 Grissom pulled Creed away from the entrance of the saloon and toward the land office across the street.
 “Business, huh?
 Well I hope you can conclude it in a hurry Mr. Potterfield, injun’s ain’t welcome in Shafter.”
 Creed never took his eyes off the Marshall as Grissom pulled him away.
 “Let it go kid.”
 Grissom said through gritted teeth.
 The Marshall watched as the two men went into the land office. across the street.
 “Knowles, go back to the office and start looking through the wanted posters and notices, see if any of them match our Mr. Potterfield and french injun friend here.
-I don’t like the look of them one bit.”
+Make sure to look for descriptions of injuns with scars on their faces to narrow it down.”
 Prescott said as he spit tobacco juice out into the dusty street, the red dirt sucking up the moisture almost instantly.

 Six Miles Northwest of Shafter